snargledorf/kewlbot/README.md

 # doggobot

-Read the full tutorial in my [medium](https://medium.com/free-code-camp/learn-to-build-your-first-bot-in-telegram-with-python-4c99526765e4?source=friends_link&sk=b3681100973dda5ee1a98c93e240c994).

-Check the bot in [here](http://telegram.me/picdoggobot).
+Check the bot in [here](http://telegram.me/goodestdoggobot).

-This bot will send you a random dog image when you type `/bop` command.
+## Supported commands:
+- `/boop` responds with a random dog picture or video
+- `/tips` responds with a random tip from /r/LifeProTips or /r/YouShouldKnow

 # Requirements
 - python 3